LeakIX/golang-ipfilter/README.md

 # Golang IpFilter

-This library is made for testing individual IPs against a blocklist.
+This library for testing individual IPs against a blocklist.

 An HTTP source can be provided for regular updates of the blocklist.